h15200/notes/kafka_and_confluent.md

   - it is possible to re-partition a topic after it's created
   - the optimal number is derived from testing throughput for producers and consumers.
 - if a consumer is subscribing to a certain topic, it is consuming from all of the partitions that make up that topic
 - consumers are single-threaded.
-To scale, you can add consumers (up to the max of the total number of paritions for a topic) to create `consumer groups`
+To scale, you can add consumers (up to the max of the total number of partitions for a topic) to create `consumer groups`
 - consumers usually run infinitely `while (true) { // read logic}` by polling at intervals (defaulting to 500ms)
 - adding / removing consumers will auto scale

 ### schema registry

-- topics can be defined by a schema built on `avro`, `json`, or `protobuffers`
+- topics can be defined by a schema built on `avro`, `json`, or `protoBuffers`
 - schemas can be updated
 - schemas are held in kafka topics themselves
 - ksql streams need schemas to connect to a topic. (a `topic` may or may not have a schema, but a `ksql stream` requires a schema)